handy-common-utils/dev-utils/README.md

 # How to contribute

-Please note that for avoidding peer dependency `serverless` to be included, bundled dependency `serverless-plugin-git-variables` was installed with additional option:
+Please note that for avoiding peer dependency `serverless` to be included, bundled dependency `serverless-plugin-git-variables` was installed with additional option:

 ```sh